Skip to main content

 The New York Aquarium, located just off the boardwalk, is an incredible destination for kids of all ages!
 Visit this summer to see their new traveling art exhibition Washed Ashore, now through September 2.
 The exhibit includes 35 larger-than-life sculptures made entirely from marine debris.
 Sculptures of sharks, penguins, jellyfish, and more illustrate the problem of plastic pollution and give visitors of all ages a chance to reflect on how we can protect the ocean and ocean life.
 There is no additional admission to see the Washed Ashore sculptures, which are installed throughout the grounds of the aquarium.

 Beyond the Washed Ashore exhibit, guests will discover over 500 incredible species of marine wildlife at the aquarium.
 Located in the outdoor Sea Cliffs area are the black-footed penguins, harbor seals, and sea otters.
 Visitors will find sharks, rays, sea turtles, and more in the indoor Sharks! exhibit, and guests can visit the hall of Spineless creatures to see octopuses, moon jellies, zombie worms, and more invertebrates.
 Learn more about all indoor and outdoor exhibits here.
-Note: The Aquatheater is currently closed for construction, meaning the California sea lions’ performances are currently on hiatus.

 The aquarium is open daily from 10am to 6pm, with last entry at 5pm.
 Non-peak admission starts at $29.95 for adults, $27.95 for seniors, $25.95 for children (3-12) and free for children 2 and under.
 For all admission prices, including for peak hours, click here.
 The WCS Zoos Membership grants membership to the New York Aquarium, as well as the Bronx Zoo, Central Park Zoo, Prospect Park Zoo and Queens Zoo.
 Individual memberships starts at $90, dual memberships starts at $150, and family memberships starts at $225.